Mark has a BA from the University of Arkansas (Fayetteville).

 The Cult of Death on Iwo Jima

 After the battle for Iwo Jima the Americans would unleash the B-29s on Japan's homeland, hoping they could bomb Japan into submission.
 The next battle would leave another even bloodier fingerprint, further reinforcing the need to find an alternative to the land invasion of the Japan.
 Few knew of America's new secret weapon that was soon to be tested at White Sands New Mexico.
-It would raise warfare onto a whole new level of violence yet unknown to the human race changing the face of war forever.
+It would raise warfare to a level of violence yet unknown to the human race changing the face of battle forever.

 Imperial Japan's Downfall

 Hallas James H., Uncommon Valor on Iwo Jima , Rowman & Littlefield Publishing Group Inc., 4501 Forbes Boulevard Suite 200, Lanham Maryland 20706 United States of America.
 2016